Saltycurry07/Beauty-Premium-in-the-Course-Evaluation/README.md

   - Train predictive models (logistic regression; gradient-boosted trees such as XGBoost)
   - Evaluate model performance (e.g., MAE/RMSE/AUC; cross-validation as needed)
   - Draft the report and visualize key results
-- **Tasks completed this week**
-  - Proposed the research question and identified feasible data sources, scraping tools, and a facial beauty prediction model
-  - Collected faculty photos from the NYU and UCLA computer science department websites

 ### Liyan Wang
 - **Primary responsibilities**